pgexperts/accidentalDBA/README.md

 32-Bit Machines
 ===============

 The exercises have not been tested on a 32-bit VM.
-However, it's quite possible that they will work that way.
+However, they are expected to work.
 The way to switch to 32-bit is:

 1. open the file "VagrantFile" in a text editor
-2. change every instance of "precise64" to "precise32"
+2. comment out the 64-bit version of the box command, and uncomment the 32-bit version
 3. save
 4. run "vagrant up"